 “I knew how comforting it was to be connected with others during this time since friends had checked in with me and my small group continued to connect via Zoom in lieu of meeting in person,” Karen explained.
 “I thought about those who were alone and wondered how they were staying connected.
 So, I said ‘Yes’ to Mary’s request.”

-Along with Caring Ministries, led by Lisa Marsh, Karen was one of over 25 people who contacted 2000 church members of all ages, including senior members as well as parents of young families.
+Along with Caring Ministries, Karen was one of over 25 people who contacted 2000 church members of all ages, including senior members as well as parents of young families.

 “I didn’t know anyone on the list and felt a little anxious about calling them and not knowing exactly what to talk about,” Karen admitted.
 But as she started to call the people on the list, she quickly discovered that she did have things in common with them.